osmlab/maproulette/README.md

 We have a guide for production deployment on a Debian flavored linux machine using nginx and uwsgi.
 See the `docs` folder.

+## Migrations

+We use [alembic](http://alembic.readthedocs.org/en/latest/) and [Flask-migrate](http://flask-migrate.readthedocs.org/en/latest/) for database migrations.
+When you first install, `python manage.py db init` will initialize the migration directory and configuration files to sensible defaults - but do check `migrations/alembic.ini`.

+Now when you pull a new version of MapRoulette that includes changes to the model, perform a `python manage.db db migrate` and edit the generated migration file in `migrations/versions` removing all references to the `spatial_ref_sys` table.
+(This is a PostGIS generated table that needs to be excluded from db migrations.)
+Then perform `python manage.py db upgrade` to migrate the database and bring it back in sync with the model.

 ## Frameworks used

 MapRoulette relies heavily on the lightweight Flask web application framework, and some of its extensions, notably Flask-OAuth, Flask-RESTful, Flask-Script, Flask-Runner and Flask-SQLAlchemy.
 For working with geospatial data, MapRoulette relies on GeoAlchemy2 and Shapely.